tmatzke1905/expresto/docs/lifecycle-hooks.md

 });
 ```

-The `BEFORE_STARTUP` hook is suitable for preparing configuration before services start.
+The `INITIALIZE` hook is suitable for preparing configuration before services start.

 Hook functions can be `async` and receive a `HookContext` object containing: